hobo71/wpsso-tweet-a-quote/readme.txt

 Tested Up To: 4.9.4
 Stable Tag: 1.2.0

-WPSSO Core add-on to provide Twitter-style quoted text to your content with a Tweet share link and customizable CSS.
+WPSSO Core add-on to provide Twitter-style quoted text for your content, with a convenient Tweet share link and customizable CSS.

 == Description ==